All About Terpenes

 Terpenes (pronounced tur-peens), are the building blocks of essential oils.
 They are aromatic organic hydrocarbons and are found in the essential oils of plants, fruits, vegetables, and more.
 For example, the smell of pine, pepper, roses, lemons, and hops are produced by powerful terpenes.
 Terpenes are extracted from plant essential oils by a process called molecular distillation.

 Terpenes have many properties and are very beneficial to the plants that produce them.
-Terpenes are protective, they provide the plant with natural defense from bacteria and fungus, insects and other environmental stresses.
+For the plants that produce them terpenes are protective, they provide the plant with natural defense from bacteria, fungus, insects, and other environmental stresses.

-In humans, terpenes have been shown to have several effects, they:
+In humans, terpenes have been indicated to have several effects, they:

 Myrcene, β-myrcene, is a monoterpene and a very common terpene found in nature.
 It has been described as having a musky, earthy, herbal aroma – similar to cloves.
 Myrcene is a relaxing terpene a lower concentrations, and sedating at higher concentrations.
 Myrcene is found in oil of hops, citrus fruits, bay leaves, eucalyptus, wild thyme, lemon grass and many other plants.